raymundovr/d-flow/README.md

 ### Transition

 A transition is a connection between your step definitions.
-It can have conditions and/or require that other steps are completed before being able to complete it.
+It can have conditions and/or require that other steps are completed before being able to complete itself.

-### Submissions to the Engine
-Each submission will be validated by the engine, specifically it will verify:
-- That the step that you want to reach is defined for the flow
-- That the step that you want to reach is within the range
-- If there are conditions for the transition they must be satisfied
-- If there are other steps marked as requirements that they are completed as well (specificaly useful on parallel branches).

-## Some examples
+## Some FlowDefinition examples

 ### A simple case